A Travel Price Comparison for United States of America North Carolina vs. Michigan for Vacations, Tours, and Honeymoons

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in North Carolina is $185, while the average daily cost in Michigan is $120.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for North Carolina and Michigan in more detail.

 Accommodation